spyglass-search/spyglass/README.md

     description: Some(r#"
         A curated collection of websites with useful, high-quality recipes.
     "#),
+    // Set to false if you want to disable this lens
+    is_enabled: true,
     domains: [

         // Major sites that often have really good recipes